-Corn is one of the earths most beautiful and bright colored veggies.
-While many people do not eat corn that are on specific diets like Keto, corn contains nutritional value with lots of fiber and varying vitamins and minerals.
+Corn is one of the earth’s most beautiful and bright-colored veggies.
+While many people do not eat corn that is on specific diets like Keto, corn contains a nutritional value with lots of fiber and varying vitamins and minerals.

 That being said, many people like to combine corn with other large salads or sides to create new combinations and ensure they are enhancing the meal.